Asia-Pacific leaders condemn war, renew calls for open trade

 Other APEC members include Brunei, Chile, Hong Kong, Indonesia, Malaysia, Mexico, Papua New Guinea, Peru, the Philippines, Singapore, Taiwan and Vietnam.

-Cambodian Prime Minister Hun Sen, who was to represent the Association of Southeast Asian Nations but did not attend after getting COVID-19.
+Cambodian Prime Minister Hun Sen was to represent the Association of Southeast Asian Nations but did not attend after getting COVID-19.

 The summit venue, at Bangkok’s main convention center near a vast parkland, was cordoned off with some streets closed to traffic.
-Riot police stood guard behind barricades at a major intersection, keeping protesters well at bay.
+Riot police stood guard behind barricades at major intersections to keep protesters well away.

-Police blocked them, sparking a violent confrontation with some protesters tossing debris and other items at police, who then charged the crowd, shooting rubber bullets.
-Several people were injured and a number of arrests were made in the standoff, which lasted several hours.

-Associated Press journalists Grant Peck, Chalida Ekvitthayavechnukul, Tian McLeod Ji, David Rising, Chisato Tanaka, Jerry Harmer and Tassanee Vejpongsa contributed to this report.
+Associated Press journalists Elaine Kurtenbach, Tian McLeod Ji, Grant Peck, Jerry Harmer and Tassanee Vejpongsa contributed to this report.

 Follow AP’s APEC coverage at https://apnews.com/hub/asia-pacific-economic-cooperation